 In this age of digital photography, photographers can now upload their images to photo sharing websites to show their best works to the world.
 These photo images could well be an entry for photo competitions.
 And many photo competitions would require participants to submit online, and these winning entries could also be viewed online.
-Subsequently after the competition, these winning entries would be compiled into the form of books and prints.
+Subsequently, after the competition, these winning entries would be compiled into the form of books and prints.

 Over the years, there are many books that curate these works and of many different themes and genres.
 Some of these books offer the photographers’ perspective, sometimes accompanied by the author’s analysis of why these photographs are successful.
 Hence I think winning images of past photo-competitions could well be a source of influence to learn from.
-Some of the well-known photo competitions that became my source of inspiration includes:
+Some of the well-known photo competitions that became my source of inspiration include:

 – Singapore Young Photographers Awards (SYPA),

 There are too many inspiring images produced by great photographers out there.
 Where do I make my starting point?
 How do select the right images?
 I think there are quite few different approaches I can go about to decide the images that influence my photographic practices, or the images that I admire and interest me.